-Clean Up Your Email: Whip Your Inbox Into Shape in an Hour
+How to Clean Up Your Inbox in Under an Hour

 Can’t take an hour?
 Do what you can—a little goes a long way.
-After this initial hour, block out time every day to help you finish the job across your work email, or across multiple email inboxes.
+Just be sure to block out some additional time to help you finish the job.

 Ready to declutter your inbox and clean up your email in an hour or less?
-Time’s a-wastin’.
 Let’s get to it!

 Let’s start with some quick wins.
 You know how sometimes you do a little decluttering of your home or desk, and suddenly things already start feeling better?
 The same things happen with messy email accounts.